gokrazy/rsync/README.md

 ### Bandwidth

-In my tests, `gokr-rsyncd` can easily transfer data at ≈ 2 Gbit/s.
-The current bottleneck is the `golang.org/x/crypto/md4` implementation.
-With a faster implementation, we would be able to fill a 10 Gbit/s link!
+In my tests, `gokr-rsyncd` can easily transfer data at > 6 Gbit/s.
+The current bottleneck is the MD4 algorithm itself (not sure whether in the “tridge” rsync client, or in `gokr-rsyncd`).
+Implementing support for more recent protocol versions would help here, as these include hash algorithm negotiation with more recent choices.

 ### Protocol related limitations